wp-plugins/opentickets-community-edition/readme.txt

     1. Area / Price - the "Event Area" and accompanying ticket price for the event
 1. Click the blue 'Publish' button in the upper right metabox

+== Frequently Asked Questions ==

+The FAQ's for OpenTickets Community Edition is currently located on [our website's FAQs Page](http://opentickets.com/faq).

 == Changelog ==

+= 1.8.10 =
+* updated faqs and such

 = 1.8.9 =
 * updated style and template for calendar to look better on 2015 theme